Ijeoyibo/markdown-cv/index.md

 - Set up Interswitch Uganda, built reports and upgraded their system.
 This switching company is number one in the Uganda market and has yielded over Million Naira
-- Developed report using Crystal Reporting for all 30 banks in Nigeria, and provided these reports on daily basis.
+- Developed report using Crystal Reporting for all 30 banks in Nigeria and provided these reports on daily basis.
 These reports comprise of 10 different products which helped decision makers to have a view on the market and made better decisions.
 - Performed MasterCard Terminal Integration Process Tests and Production
 - Achieved 99.999% availability and performance of the InterSwitch Switching Platform that yield millions (N) for the organization
 - Ensured best-practice maintenance standards on all organization managed servers- Live and Test Environments Servers.